ronakupadhyaya/Horizons-week-07/day1/hohoho/README.md

 ### End Result, Part 3

 By Part 3, you will be able to login, register, and view all usernames returned by our backend.
 Tapping them will do nothing yet, but we will take care of that in the next part!

+> **Tip:** Again, now would be a great time to test everything you've written so far if you haven't already

 ## Part 4.
 Send a HoHoHo